monashmicroimaging/gitbook-fiji-basics/part_8_masks_and_filters.md

 ![](/assets/part8/clear_image_BEFORE.jpg)

-Once you have your ROI, go to **Edit Clear** to clear the inside of the ROI.
+Once you have your ROI, go to **Edit -&gt; Clear** to clear the inside of the ROI.

 ![](/assets/part8/clear_menu.jpg) ![](/assets/part8/clear_image_after.jpg)

-Or use **Edit Clear Outside**, to clear the rest of the image outside the ROI.
+Or use **Edit -&gt; Clear Outside**, to clear the rest of the image outside the ROI.

 ![](/assets/part8/clear_outside_menu.jpg) ![](/assets/part8/clear_outside_result.jpg)